silvn/snapdragon/src/kmerizer/README.md

 Generating a histogram of kmer frequencies is done by reading the counts files from each bin.
 You generate a histogram for each bin and then merge them.

 But how do you store the counts? bitmap index!
 A set of range encoded WAH bitvectors will let you quickly fetch kmers by frequency and generate histograms.

+The largest component of the run time is the IO required to write distinct k-mers to disk in the serialization and merging steps.
+Therefore, reducing the size of the distinct k-mers files will have a large impact on the performance of the software.

+Once we have a batch of distinct sorted kmers ready to write to disk, we create a bit-sliced bitmap index of ~2*k WAH compressed bitvectors.
+In practice, this reduces the size of the output files by 75%.